-Our community is growing rapidly.
-Our schools are overcrowded.
+Our community is growing rapidly and our schools are already overcrowded.
 The population of La Center has grown from 1805 students in 2002 to 3066 in 2015-16 with no additional facilities—that’s a nearly 70% increase.
-The opening of the Ilani Casino will only serve to further exascerbate the problems we’re facing.
+The opening of the Ilani Casino is expected to exascerbate our overcrowding problems.

-This bond will build a new school to alleviate our overcrowding.
+The bond in November is intended to build a new school to alleviate the problem.

 Do more houses and higher assessed values mean that the school district gets more tax dollars?

-No. Unlike other kinds of taxes, school districts cannot collect moore than the total amount that voters approve.
+No. Unlike other kinds of taxes, school districts cannot collect more than the total amount that voters approve.
 For example, if voters approve a bond for 80 million dollars, then the county treasurer will only collect the amount needed to make the principal and interest payments on the bond each year.
 This amount is divided by the total assessed value of all property in the district to create the tax rate for the year.
-If additional houses are built that increase the total assessed value within the district the new poperty owers help pay the total principal and interest payments.
-A good analogy is homeowners sharing in the cost of putting a neighborhood pool.
+If additional houses are built that increase the total assessed value within the district, the new poperty owners help pay the total principal and interest payments, lowering the tax payment taken from each propery owner.
+A good analogy is homeowners sharing in the cost of putting in a neighborhood pool.
 If it costs $1000 to buid the pool and there are 5 homeowners, then each would pay $200.
 But if 10 homeowners contribute to the cost of the pool, then each pays $100.
 Only the total amount of the pool is collected.